Interim Update to June 2017 Profile

-Book publishing in Canada is a $1.9 billion industry, with nearly two-thirds of revenues generated in Ontario.1
+Book publishing in Canada is a $1.7 billion industry, with two-thirds of revenues generated in Ontario.1

 The Ontario publishing ecosystem includes large, foreign-owned publishing firms as well as smaller, Canadian-owned publishers.
-The Canadian-owned sector in Ontario comprises mainly long-established private corporations.
-Nearly three-quarters of Ontario respondents to a recent survey have been in operation for more than 20 years, and half of responding companies could be considered small, reporting revenue for 2011 under $1 million;2 the largest book publishers operating in Canada are foreign-owned.
-Most of Ontario’s book publishers are English-language and based in Toronto.
-Ontario’s six French-language publishers are located in Ottawa, Sudbury, and Toronto.3
+The Canadian-owned sector in Ontario comprises mainly long-established private corporations, with three-quarters of respondents to a recent survey having been in operation for more than 20 years.2 Most of Ontario’s book publishers are English-language and based in Toronto.
+Ontario’s five French-language publishers are located in Ottawa, Sudbury, and Toronto.3

-Ontario authors and publishers are frequently recognized for their outstanding work:
+Ontario authors and publishers are frequently lauded for their outstanding work:

 Industry Size and Economic Impact